Canada’s health minister Jane Philpott has begun the work of strategizing how best to legalize marijuana in the country.

 Whatever happens, though, Philpott seems just as committed as Trudeau to the idea of legalizing marijuana.

-“We need to be cautious about it, but I think most thoughtful Canadians recognize that the current system [of prohibition] isn’t working and they’re looking to us to make sure we make a wise decision,” she said.
+“We need to be cautious about it, but I think most thoughtful Canadians recognize that the current system isn’t working and they’re looking to us to make sure we make a wise decision,” she said.

 Hopefully, as more politicians and global leaders start taking marijuana legalization more seriously, it will persuade other countries to follow suit.